lafleurdeboum/servicewall/README.md

 behaviour is to drop all that come in, excepted for `ssh` from anywhere and `DHCP` from the local network.
 All that go out is allowed.

+ServiceWall is in fact now a systemd service ; `braise enable` mostly does

+    # systemctl enable servicewall

 To have details on the status, use :

     # braise status

+Particuliar attention was taken to logs.
+Logs are stored in systemd's `servicewall-logs.service`.
+Journald takes care it can't fill the hard drive, and that it's readable only to staff.
+Firewall logs are critical information, and with this setup you can choose who has access.
+In Arch it's controlled with an access list, you can view it with :

+    # getfacl /var/log/journal

 The firewall logs all that it drops.
 There's a log processor tool included ;
 try it with